20kilograma/blog/php-sec.md

 PHP Object Injection is a vulnerability where an attacker can manipulate the serialized data and do malicious actions with it.
 It appears when the developer uses <code>unserialize()</code> function on user-input.
 Take this source code for example.<br>
 ![image](https://github.com/user-attachments/assets/c3dbf8c1-acc1-4811-8d07-37051c936c10)

 Now anyone there can send the serialized data through the <code>x</code> POST parameter and change what amount of cash (the attribute) they have.
-This is the easiest example and the serialized data payload would look something like this:<br>
+This is the easiest example, and the serialized data payload would look something like this:<br>

 <code>O:7:"Account":2:{s:8:"username";"yourname";s:4:"cash";10000;}</code><br>
 That's how serialized data looks in PHP and as you can see, we edited the <code>cash</code> to <code>10000</code>.
 Now you send that through <code>x</code> POST parameter, and it'll work.